TyloRoberts/fosvis/README.md

 Contact: tylojroberts@gmail.com

 # FosVis Overview
 A pip-installable python package designed for visualization of fosmids from functional screens.
-Inputs are contigs from an assembly (representing fosmids) and the output is a circos diagram.
-The diagram shows sequence or protein homology, open reading frames, GC content and protein domains located on the fosmids.
-The package is designed for the following workflow:
+The inputs are contigs from an assembly (representing fosmids) and the output is a circos diagram.

+A circos diagram allows relationships between genomic data to be easily visulaized, as well providing an easy way to inlcude many differnt types of data into one diagram through differnt layers within the circle.

+Fosvis allows users to select and create the data they want included in their diagram from a number of predifined data types:

+Fosvis works in a modular fashion allowing users to select the layers they want included in their diagram and the sofwt

+The user select what types of data they would like to include in the layers of the diagram and FosVis generates that data and creates a final output image.
+Users can select from the following types of data:

+* Custom Data
+* Open Reading Frames (ORFs)
+* GC Content
+* Protein Domains
+* Protein or Seqeunce Homology

+FosVis is also set up to allow manual modifications to the final image through adjustments of the data or circos software configuraiton files.
+This way, all of the features of the circos software (<http://circos.ca/>) can be fully exploited.

+The package can be used for many applications but is designed for the following fosmid functional screening workflow:

 ![alt text](https://github.com/TyloRoberts/fosvis/blob/master/images/fosvis_context.png?raw=true)